caldermf/caldermf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a fifth-year PhD student at MIT, working under the supervision of Roman Bezrukavnikov.
 I am interested in the intersection of algebra, geometry, and combinatorics, particularly in the context of geometric representation theory.

-In the links above, you can find information about my current and previous research, things I've been learning about lately, my teaching, and mathematical notes I've made available.
+Starting in July 2024, I will be a Szeg&#337; assistant professor at Stanford University.